Skip navigation

 Keep all appointments with your doctor.

 This prescription is not refillable.
-If you continue to have pain after you finish the hydromorphone injection, call your doctor.
+If you continue to have pain after you finish your treatment with hydromorphone injection, call your doctor.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.